refold-languages/articles/simplified/en/stage-2/c/immersion-guide.md

 If the answer to all three is yes, then you're ready for Stage 3.
 Congratulations!

-Stage 3 of the simplified guide is still in progress.
-Head over to the detailed [roadmap][roadmap] to continue your language journey.

 [level-4]: /simplified/stage-2/a/measure-comprehension#Level-4-Story
 [level-5]: /simplified/stage-2/a/measure-comprehension#Level-5-Comfortable
 [roadmap]: /roadmap